- Entertainment and Media»

 The guitar does not come with a case for the $549 list price.
 That has to be purchased separately.
 You are probably better off purchasing that directly from the Eastwood website since they make cases that specifically fit their various models.

 Before I made the purchase, I read a lot of online reviews and they were mostly very favorable reviews.
 I had also watched some video reviews on YouTube as well.
 In those videos I was able to hear what the guitar sounded like.
 Of course, when they demonstrate the guitars in some of those videos, they use top notch amplifiers.
 So if you have a low quality amplifier, it obviously won't sound as good.

 I liked what I heard in the videos and I liked what I read in the various reviews, so I ordered one.
-What really prompted my purchasing decision, though, was the fact that the price dropped significantly.
+What really prompted my purchasing decision, though, was the fact that the price dropped significantly and suddenly.
 But I have to say that I probably would have purchased it eventually anyway, even if it had remained at the list price.